 The use of AI in retail is of great importance for companies with physical stores to keep up with data-driven online business models.
 This article is a retail industry update to our earlier article featuring the most popular applications of computer vision in retail.

 In the following, we will share practical information about the challenges and opportunities of implementing AI vision in retail.
-We will provide a technology overview and an extensive list of use cases and applications of visual AI in retail.
+We will provide a technology overview and an extensive list of use cases and applications of visual AI in retail, covering the following areas:

-Before we get started, this is a typical AI vision application for people counting in retail, built using the computer vision platform Viso Suite:
+Before we get started, this is a typical AI vision application for people counting in retail, built and delivered with Viso Suite:

 Computer Vision in Retail